ChalmersGU-data-structure-courses/OpenDSA/RST/en/Glossary.rst

    amortized analysis
       :to-term: algorithm analysis :label: is

+      Analysing the :term:`amortized complexity` of an :term:`algorithm` or term:`problem`.

+   amortized complexity
+      :to-term: amortized analysis :label: used in
+      :to-term: complexity :label: is

-      An :term:`algorithm analysis` techique that does not look at the cost of a single run of an operation, but at the average cost over looks at the total
+      A modification to the notion of :term:`complexity` for operations on a data structure where, for each fixed input size, one does not just look at the cost of a single run of the operation, but its :term:`amortized cost` over sufficiently long series of operations of the same kind.
-      cost for a series of operations and amortizes this total cost over the full series.
-      This is as opposed to considering every individual operation to independently have the :term:`worst-case<worst case>` cost, which might lead to an overestimate for the total cost of the series.
+      This can be made precise without considering averages by introducing :term:`potentials <potential>`.

    amortized cost
+      :to-term: amortized complexity :label: used in
       :to-term: amortized analysis :label: used in

-      The total cost for a series of operations to be used in an :term:`amortized analysis`.
+      The average cost of an operation in a sufficiently long series of operations of the same kind.
+      This is as opposed to considering every individual operation to independently have its own cost, which might lead to an overestimate for the total cost of the series.
+      This can be made precise without considering averages by introducing :term:`potentials <potential>`.

+      In :term:`amortized analysis`, gives rise to the notion of :term:`amortized complexity`.

    ancestor
       In a tree, for a given node :math:`A`, any node on a